 So, Mullin and Ringholz put their heads together and planned an interactive event that tied into the artist's new show, "Ringholz Kingdom," which will open on Friday, Jan.
 18.

 "Amy doesn't do anything small, so we have a fun party set for her," Mullin said.
 "We will have the peppermint chocolate nonalcoholic drink and cheeses, but also have some interactive exhibits in the entryway, so there will be some fun activities to do in addition to the art."

 "Ringholz's Kingdom" will include 20 new pieces of all sizes that plays on the animal-kingdom concept, Ringholz said, during a phone call from her home in Wyoming.

 "There are crowns and other royalty references within the paintings," she said.
 "Animals are the language I have chosen to convey in my art, and I think if we didn't have animals on the planet, we would be living in a dismal place."

 The idea for the crowns emerged while Ringholz was working new mediums into her ink-and-paint style.

 "I've been messing around a lot with air brushing and spray paint and those things led into creating more graphic and graffiti-like paintings," she explained.
 "That, in turn, led me into the creation of crowns from stencils I made that would find their way onto the different animals that I have painted.
-It was an evolution into a fun concept."

 All the art was created specifically for the film festival-week opening.